PJWalker/daggerheart/content/NPCs/Trixie & Flixie Glitterwing.md

 Cause without [[Vinaeya]] I’m getting lonely.
 # Flixie
 Flixie… she’s, well, Flixie — a drag and a bore
-She' puts me to sleep then complains ‘bout my snore
+She’ puts me to sleep then complains ‘bout my snore

 So to see all you people was quite the nice sight but… if you don’t want to play then, I’ll bid you goodnight.